winglam/dependent-tests-impact/README.md

 - XML_SECURITY-AUTO-DT_LIST.txt
 - XML_SECURITY-ORIG-DT_LIST.txt

-You can re-generate these pre-computed test dependences instead of using the provided ones: delete the files listed above and uncomment line 30 in dependent-tests-impact/experiments/figureGenerator.sh.
+You can re-generate these pre-computed test dependences instead of using the provided ones: delete the files listed above, and uncomment line 30 (`#./random-runner.sh` -> `./random-runner.sh`) in dependent-tests-impact/experiments/figureGenerator.sh.
-`#./random-runner.sh` -> `./random-runner.sh`
 However, note that doing so will require even more run time.

 Another way to significantly affect run time is with two variables